 Similar to outboards, the range on electric inboard engines will vary based on your boat, load, battery capacity, and boat speed (among other things).

-However, with an inboard, you have the option of a hybrid motor which can significantly extend your range.
+However, with an inboard electric boat motor, you have the option of a hybrid motor which can significantly extend your range.
 We’ll discuss the pros and cons of hybrid boat motors later in this post.

 Sailors may also want to consider choosing an inboard electric motor with hydro regeneration capabilities.
 These electric power motors can charge the battery while the boat is under sail.